Hawksbilled Sea Turtle © 2013 Monica Gunderson - All Rights Reserved; Unauthorized Reproduction Prohibited

 About the Art....
 Why Paint Sea Animals?

 Hanford was established in 1943 as part of the Manhattan project and was home to the B Reactor which was the first full-scale plutonium production reactor in the world.
-The plutonium manufactured here was used to create the first nuclear bomb that was tested at the Trinity Site and was also used to make the atomic bomb, Fat Boy, which was detonated over Nagasaki, Japan during World War II on August 9, 1945.
+The plutonium manufactured was used to create the first nuclear bomb which was tested at the Trinity Site and was also used to make the atomic bomb, Fat Boy, detonated over Nagasaki, Japan during World War II on August 9, 1945.
 During the Cold War, Hanford expanded to include more reactors and plutonium processing plants which proceeded to create more nuclear arsenal as well as nuclear research.
 Unfortunately, early practices in nuclear waste disposal were inadequate being buried in unmarked areas throughout the Hanford Site.
 The plutonium production was shut down shortly after the cold War, but there is a large amount of nuclear waste buried throughout the area.
-Over the years, and even today, there have been multitudes of radioactive materials that had leaked into the Columbia River, groundwater, soil, and even into the atmosphere within the Hanford Reach and surrounding areas, including cities such as my hometown, Tri-Cities Washington.
+Over the years, and even today, there have been multitudes of radioactive materials has leaked into the Columbia River, groundwater, soil, and even into the atmosphere within the Hanford Reach and surrounding areas, including cities such as my hometown, Tri-Cities Washington.
 Today, Hanford Washington is one of the most contaminated nuclear sites in the United States.

-As in any city one grows up in, the schools tend to focus on what runs the economy within that area, the Tri-Cities economy is largely based off of the research at the Hanford Site.
+As in any city one grows up in, the schools tend to focus on what runs the economy within the area, the Tri-Cities economy is largely based off of the research at the Hanford Site.
 During my time living and growing up near this nuclear and testing facility site, I have learned to know and understand as well as seen firsthand the effects of nuclear leaks and hazards through teachings at school, school field trips to the Hanford Reach and Hanford Site as well as getting the chance to tour a (shut down) nuclear reactor, my own research, and my mother had also worked at the Hanford Site for some time.